-HyGreen Provence, the first commercial project of this scale in France, is underpinned by the construction of a local renewable electricity production system, made available in the form of hydrogen which can potentially be stored in salt cavities at a site operated by Storengy, an ENGIE subsidiary.
-The final objective is to supply a network of green mobility stations deployed in the region, as well as industrial sites.
-The expertise, infrastructure and R&D on the production and storage of hydrogen on or below the surface are crucial to the success of such a project.
+HyGreen Provence, the first commercial project of this scale in France, is based on the construction of a local renewable electricity production system, valorized in the form of hydrogen, itself potentially stored in salt cavities on a site operated by Storengy, an ENGIE subsidiary.
+The final objective is to supply a network of green mobility stations deployed in the region but also in industries.
+The know-how, infrastructure and R&D work on the production and storage of hydrogen on or below the surface are crucial to the success of such a project.

-"HyGreen Provence is above all an ambitious and innovative project for the region.
-It will embrace all those desiring consultation and dialogue, particularly the National Parks in Verdon and Luberon.
-We are therefore involved in the momentum created by the “Vallée des Énergies” together with partners such as the Iter project, the Cadarache CEA, Géomethane and hydroelectricity in Durance.
-We are thereby contributing to the energy transition in France along with leading industrialists which, through their respective expertise, bring credibility and viability to the requirement for zero carbon emissions” Bernard Jeanmet-Péralta, Chairman of DLVA
+"HyGreen Provence is above all an ambitious and innovative territory project.
+It involves all the stakeholders concerned, in particular the Verdon and Luberon Natural Parks, with a desire for consultation.
+We are thus part of the dynamic that the energy valley constitutes, engaged with partners such as the Iter project, the CEA of Cadarache, Geomethane, hydroelectricity of the Durance.
+We are thus contributing to France's energy transition with renowned industrialists who, through their respective expertise, bring credibility and viability to a zero carbon emission requirement".

 Bernard Jeanmet-Péralta, President of DLVA

 "We are pleased to contribute to this flagship project that will demonstrate, in France, on an industrial scale, the key role that hydrogen will play in the energy transition.
 For more than 40 years, Air Liquide has developed a unique know-how in hydrogen.
 With expertise in all production technologies - including electrolysis - the Group is now a leading player in the world in the production of low-carbon hydrogen energy.
 This project is part of the Group's climate strategy, the most ambitious in its sector".